 Spondylosis pain also may occur when cartilage — which helps the spine to have smooth, pain-free motion — wears away with age.
 Once cartilage is gone, the vertebrae rub directly against one another, which can causes stiffness and pain.

 Areas affected by spondylosis pain

 Spondylosis pain exists in two forms: localized and radiating.
 Localized pain occurs at the site of where joints are rubbing together or where nerve compression exists.
 The pain can range from mildly tender to excruciatingly sharp.
-Radiating pain travels along the length of a nerve in the direction of the innervated body part, which can produce a burning sensation.
+Radiating pain travels along the length of a nerve in the direction of the stimulated body part, which can produce a burning sensation.
 The areas of the body affected by radiating pain depend on the location of the compressed nerve:

 - Cervical spondylosis — neck, shoulders, arms, hands, fingers

 - Thoracic spondylosis — abdomen, upper back, middle back

 - Lumbar spondylosis — lower back, buttocks, legs, feet, toes

 - Multilevel spondylosis — nerve compression in more than one vertebral level can produce symptoms in all associated body parts

 Chronic pain and other symptoms associated with spondylosis can normally be managed using conservative treatment like hot/cold therapy, physical therapy and pain medication.
 If debilitating pain persists after weeks or months of conservative treatment, spondylosis surgery might become an option.